Most Effective Products

 Treatment

-Before using any herbicide product, make sure you first have on the proper personal protective equipment (PPE) before application.
+Before using any herbicide product, make sure you first have the proper personal protective equipment (PPE) before application.

 Chicory can easily be controlled with spot treatments with a post-emergent herbicide containing either 2,4-D, Dicamba, aminopyralid, or clopyralid.
 We recommend using 2,4-D Amine Selective Post-Emergent Herbicide to kill chicory in cool-seasoned turf and Fahrenheit Herbicide to control chicory in warm-seasoned turf.

-For maximum effect, apply these products when chicory is actively growing or in the rosette flower of growth.
+For maximum effect, apply these products when the chicory is actively growing or in the rosette flower of growth.

 Step 1: Mix and Apply Herbicide